knyete/Micropython-scheduler/README.md

 usched.py uses standard MicroPython syntax and libraries with one exception: the ``Pinblock`` class.
 This is Pyboard specific in its use of interrupts.
 If the target doesn't support the pyb library the ``Pinblock`` class should be ignored, deleted or adapted.

+# Comparison with uasyncio

+The following comments as as of January 2017.

+``uasyncio`` offers allocation-free scheduling which was not a design aim of ``usched``.
+In this respect uasyncio is clearly superior.

+``usched`` enables threads to pause and stop other threads.
+Unless ``uasyncio`` matures to embrace futures and tasks this difference is likely to remain.

+At the time of writing the scheduling of ``usyncio`` is imperfect (issue #140).
+The design of ``usched`` aims to guarantee that round-robin tasks will be executed in the correct sequence.

+``usched`` provides the ``Poller`` and ``Pinblock`` classes enabling hardware to be polled on every iteration of the scheduler.
+Currently ``uasyncio`` does not provide such a mechanism.
+The best that can be achieved is to poll in a coroutine.
+If there are N coroutines running in round-robin fashion, each with a latency T, the hardware will be polled at intervals of NT.
+By contrast ``usched`` would poll at intervals of T. The development plan for ``uasyncio`` is to remedy this by means of the IORead mechanism.